jychen7/jumpbox/README.md

 ## Variable files and templates
 ### jumbox
-#### variables - roles/jumpbox/vars/main.yml
+#### variables - roles/jumpbox/vars/default.yml
 There are two sections here - unixgroups and unixusers.
 These are each a list of dictionaries of values that will be used when creating these users and groups.

 The idea here is that instead of manually creating users on the box in the future, you simply rerun the playbook.
 This will create any new users, and you'll have consistent uid and gids for each object.

+#### variables - roles/jumpbox/vars/RedHat.yml
+This vars file will be used if the target ansible_os_family is RedHat.
+The main difference is that the wheel group is used instead of sudo for admin users.

 #### templates - roles/jumpbox/templates
-##### etc_ssh_sshd_config.j2
+##### etc_ssh_sshd_config.Debian.j2
-This is the SSH server config that will be deployed to the jump box.
+This is the SSH server config that will be deployed to the jump box if you're running Ubuntu.
 It's close to the Ubuntu default, with the following changes:
    * PermitRootLogin no
    * PasswordAuthentication no
    * LoginGraceTime 30